phillip-le/phillip-le.github.io/src/content/docs/testing/unit-testing-structure.md

 };
 ```

-There's a few things that we need to test in this function:
+There are a few things that we need to test in this function:

-1. Happy path, we get a job application when everything is successful and we call our underlying functions correctly
+1. The happy path, where we get a job application when everything is successful and we call our underlying functions correctly.
-1. We throw a `JobNotFoundError` when `getJob` returns `null`
+2. We throw a `JobNotFoundError` when `getJob` returns `null`.
-1. We throw an error and log whenever `createJobApplication` and `sendJobApplicationSuccessNotification` throws an error
+3. We throw an error and log whenever `createJobApplication` or `sendJobApplicationSuccessNotification` throws an error.

 ### Simple approach

-The simplest approach to writing a test suite for `applyForJob` would be to setup the appropriate mocks in every test case.
+The simplest approach to writing a test suite for `applyForJob` would be to set up the appropriate mocks in every test case.

-For example, when we check that we are throwing a `JobNotFoundError`, we only need to mock the response of `getJob`.
+For example, when we check that we are throwing a `JobNotFoundError`, we only need to mock the response of `getJob`:

 ```ts
 it('should throw a JobNotFoundError when job is not found', async () => {